Collaboration & Power of Yes

 Dance ethnologist and R. Buckminster Fullers daughter.

-New and alternative currencies are growing in numbers; blockchain, social and intellectual capital, agreements based on trust and respect, cryptocurrencies, internet of agreements.
-The value of innovation spaces do not always manifest themselves as apps or hardware generating hip and often short lived startups.
+New and alternative currencies are growing in numbers.
+Blockchain, social and intellectual capital, agreements based on trust and respect, cryptocurrencies, internet of agreements etc. The value of innovation spaces do not always manifest themselves as apps or hardware, generating hip and often short lived startups.
 Soft values are often invisible until they disappear and you realise that the invisible glue that held everything together is gone.
 Some effects or revenue is only seen longterm, ‘soft’ innovation or values like a sense of belonging and community for people who are new in a country/culture, networks generating job opportunities, social connections, can be hard to follow up on, count in numbers or visualise.
-The way we perceive success has to change.
+The way we perceive success has to change, and everyone needs to be included instead of left out in labyrinths of complex language or bureaucrazy.

 Do It Yourself became a well-known concept during the fifties, associated with cost-effective trends like rebuilding your home by yourself, cultivating your own garden and knitting your own clothes.
 It later became a way for creators to express themselves, publish works and reach out independently of publishers, agents etc. Examples are zines in small editions, indie music, the punk scene, indie film, indie games, and later hacker, craft and maker cultures.
 It is about building your own future instead of waiting for others to do it for you, to make the most of what you have, to be innovative and creative.
 DIY is also about collaborating, innovation takes place at the intersection of different perspectives and cooperation enables smaller organisations to cope with bigger projects.
 Today some organisations use the term DIT, Do It Together, but for someone working a lot in film that is confusing.
 In my opinion it also takes away some of the initial meaning of taking your personal responsibility and freedom to also individually improve things.
 In addition there are people who prefer to work alone.
 It really does not matter what term you use as long as the DO spirit is there.
 Around 2005 DIY and maker culture got boosted with the new or more accessible tech like 3D printers and micro controllers, the Maker Movement and events like Maker Faire.